KinjalHirapara/kinjalhirapara/README.md

 Software Developer | Front End Developer

 I build scalable, user-focused web applications using **React, Angular, TypeScript, and Node.js**.
-I specialize in **data-heavy dashboards, CMS systems, and SaaS platforms** with a strong focus on performance and clean architecture.
+I specialize in **scalable dashboards, CMS systems, and SaaS platforms** with a strong focus on performance and clean architecture.

 ---